jaythad13/Mathematikezettelkasten/Complex Analysis --- math-135/notes/Infinite products.md

 \prod_{n = 1}^\infty z_{n} = \prod_{n = 1}^\infty (1 + a_{n}).
 $$

-We can in fact characterise convergence of the product in terms of [[Mathematical Analysis I --- math-131/notes/Series#_definition, proposition _ absolute convergence, absolute convergence implies convergence.|absolute convergence]] of the series $\sum a_{n}$.
+We can in fact characterise convergence of the product in terms of [[Analysis --- math-131/notes/Series#_definition, proposition _ absolute convergence, absolute convergence implies convergence.|absolute convergence]] of the series $\sum a_{n}$.

 ##### _proposition:_ absolute convergence of infinite products